Hopefully I won't need to use the whiteboard because otherwise I'll have to turn this and everybody will get sick.

 They have not responded at all.

-So in any event, though, so we are, I say we, myself and a bunch of other screwy radical etherists and a few companies, and the companies is very key, right?
+So in any event, though, so we are, I say we, myself and a bunch of other screwy radical etherists and a few companies.

-Because these people have engineering staffs, research and development teams, they have uh assay equipment of all kinds, you know, electrical meters that can sense and and manage and and measure all of this stuff so that after you've made it, you can prove that it works the way you say it's working, right?
+They have assay equipment of all kinds, you know, electrical meters that can sense and manage and measure all of this stuff so that after you've made it, you can prove that it works the way you say it's working, right?

-Uh you know, basically, let's let's be real factual.
+You know, basically, let's be real factual.

-Uh fuck free energy.
+Fuck free energy.

-I would expect reasonably to pay on the order of $30,000 to buy a uh 20 kilowatt, 80-amp magnetic uh genset motor, about 30,000 on an operational unit.
+I would expect reasonably to pay on the order of $30,000 to buy a 20-kilowatt, 80-amp magnetic gen set motor, about 30,000 on an operational unit.

 That would be the idea that I could buy that machine and it would run for an operationally designed number of years.

-But I would like to get 30.
+15 would be fine, but I would like to get 30.

 But if I could get 15 out of it, even if it had to have X amount of its parts replaced in that 15 years, that would be perfect.

-And so if I could just set this machine down there and produce electricity, we could use it to build the house, and then we can use it to power the living at that house.
+And so, if I could just set this machine down there and produce electricity, we could use it to build the house and then we can use it to power the living at that house.

 You could do this all over the planet.

-Okay, if we're lucky, it's only going to be a short one, 30 or 40 or 50 years in our in, you know, a single person's lifespan might cover it and have warmer periods on either side.
+Okay, if we're lucky, it's only going to be a short one, 30 or 40 or 50 years.

 It won't stop it, it won't delay it or anything.